ToWipf/nmap_exporter/readme.md

-# nmap / Device exporter Prometheus
+# nmap / Device scan exporter Prometheus

-Device scan for Prometheus
+This Docker Container scans the Target Network on every request.
+Nmap has a host timeout with 10 sec. and is configured with five retries.

 ![Bild](https://raw.githubusercontent.com/ToWipf/nmap_exporter/main/grafana.png)